 The Mentor must enter a system note that "the Warm Handover was completed", along with any other appropriate information, on the Participant's record generally within 28 days of the Participant Exiting Parent Pathways, where the Warm Handover has occurred within this timeframe.
-If the Warm Handover occurs after more than 28 days of the Participant Exiting Parent Pathways, the Mentor must enter this information in the Department's IT System as soon after the meeting as possible.
+If the Warm Handover occurs after more than 28 days of the Participant Exiting Parent Pathways, the Mentor must enter this information in the Department's IT Systems (in the comments section) as soon after the meeting as possible.
+Chapter 6A.
+WorkFoundations